| |

 afternoon, Los Angeles...

-In a last minute decision on which highway 2 take enroute 2 San Francisco, Jules points 2 Yosemite National
+In a last minute decision on which highway to take enroute to San Francisco, Jules points

 Park.